 Oli.
 Did he write this?
 Clo.
 Ay, Madam.

 Duke.
-This savours not much of Distraction.

-Oli, See him deliver'd, Fabian, bring him hither.

-My Lord, so you please, these things further thought on,

-To think me as well a Sister, as a Wife,

-One day shall crown th' Alliance on't, so please you;
+This favours not much of Distraction.
+Oli.
+See him deliver'd, Fabian, bring him hither.
+My Lord, so please you, these things further thought on, To think me as well a Sister, as a Wise, One day shall crown th'Alliance on't, so please you;